xiomaraquinonez/Blog/index.md

 I have began using the terminal commands that I learned when working on my website, News 4 U. News 4 U is a a website that I created using HTML and CSS over the summer with a mentor who guided me through the process.
 News 4 U is used to help teenagers become more aware of current world issues and provides them with ways to get involved in their cities.

-The main problem that I ran into with this website was getting the Google Map to work due to the API key not working; however, with time, I was able to fix this using another tool - Mapbox.
+The main problem that I ran into with this website was getting the Google Map to work due to the API key not working.
+At first, I only had my mentor's API Key.
+I tried to add the Github domain to my API key, but it did not work.
+However, I was able to fix this using another tool - Mapbox.

 For my static files directory set up, I have have folders that were meant to store different parts of the code.